nubenetes/awesome-kubernetes/docs/kubernetes-operators-controllers.md

 * [cloudark.medium.com: Writing Kubernetes Custom Controllers](https://cloudark.medium.com/kubernetes-custom-controllers-b6c7d0668fdf)
 * [developers.redhat.com: Managing stateful applications with Kubernetes Operators in Golang 🌟](https://developers.redhat.com/articles/2021/08/04/managing-stateful-applications-kubernetes-operators-golang) Explore this pattern by creating a Kubernetes Operator in Golang to keep a WordPress site up to date.
 * [medium: Kubernetes Dummy Operator in Java](https://medium.com/xgeeks/kubernetes-dummy-operator-in-java-6b2f26198a55) - [youtube: Creating a Kubernetes Operator in Java by Rudy De Busscher](https://www.youtube.com/watch?v=C0E93Uc4h5k&t=761s&ab_channel=xgeeks)
+* [betterprogramming.pub: Build a Highly Available Kubernetes Operator Using Golang](https://betterprogramming.pub/building-a-highly-available-kubernetes-operator-using-golang-fe4a44c395c2) Develop a simple Kubernetes operator from scratch.
+In this article, you will build a "hello world” operator using the client-go library, make adaptations to it to achieve high availability, and deploy it to a Kubernetes cluster using Helm.

 ## Tweets
 <details>